Updated: Mar 15

 Social Factors: Also known as Socio-Cultural factors are the areas that involve the shared belief and attitudes of the population.
 These factors include – population growth, age distribution, health consciousness, career attitudes and so on.
 And you also include the Social Media movement and belief, plus social technology advancement and innovation.

 These factors are of particular interest as they have a direct effect on how marketers understand customers and what drives them.

-Technological Factors: We all know that we entered the digital age and how fast technology change the face of business and how this impacts the way we market our products or services.
-With the boom of Social Media Platform, apps development, and mobile phone are used for business deals this days it a commodity and a way of conducting business nowadays.
+Technological Factors: We all know that we entered the digital age and how fast technology changes the face of business and how this impacts the way we market our products or services.
+With the boom of Social Media Platform, apps development, and mobile phone are used for business deals these days it a commodity and a way of conducting business nowadays.

 Technological factors affect marketing and the management thereof in three distinct ways:

 1. New ways of producing goods and services

 2. New ways of distributing goods and services

 3. New ways of communicating with target markets

 Environmental Factors: These factors have only really come to the forefront in the last fifteen years or so.
 They have become important due to the increasing scarcity of raw materials, pollution targets, doing business as an ethical and sustainable company, carbon footprint targets set by governments (this is a good example were one factor could be classed as political and environmental at the same time).